What to Do About Distracting Thoughts When Trying to Concentrate

 Definition two – A skill of the mind to think one thought to the exclusion of the thoughts.

-Another definition is – Focusing your complete attention on what you are doing.
+Another definition is – The ability to focus your complete attention on what you are doing.

-We can also define concentration as – Exclusive attention to one subject.
+We can also define concentration as – Exclusive attention to one subject, action, or thought.

 Quotes about the Importance of Concentration